Nanomaterials: One-dimensional nanostructures

 The smallest possible crystalline wires with cross-section as small as a single atom can be engineered in cylindrical confinement.
 Carbon nanotubes, a natural semi-1D nanostructure, can be used as a template for synthesis.
 Confinement provides mechanical stabilization and prevents linear atomic chains from disintegration; other structures of 1D nanowires are predicted to be mechanically stable even upon isolation from the templates.

 Two-dimensional nanostructures

 2D materials are crystalline materials consisting of a two-dimensional single layer of atoms.
 The most important representative graphene was discovered in 2004.

-Thin films with nanoscale thicknesses are considered nanostructures, but are sometimes not considered nanomaterials because they do not exist separately from the substrate.
+Thin films with nanoscale thicknesses (nanofilms) are considered nanostructures, but are sometimes not considered nanomaterials because they do not exist separately from the substrate.

 Bulk nanostructured materials

 Some bulk materials contain features on the nanoscale, including nanocomposites, nanocrystalline materials, nanostructured films, and nanotextured surfaces.

 Box-shaped graphene (BSG) nanostructure is an example of 3D nanomaterial.
 BSG nanostructure has appeared after mechanical cleavage of pyrolytic graphite.
 This nanostructure is a multilayer system of parallel hollow nanochannels located along the surface and having quadrangular cross-section.
 The thickness of the channel walls is approximately equal to 1 nm.
 The typical width of channel facets makes about 25 nm.